svenssonjoel/lispBM/doc/ttfref.md

 # Binary format description

 The LispBM TrueType font support works in two phases.
 The first phase is called prepare and it prerenders selected glyphs into a custom binary format that we feel are more suitable for small embedded systems.
-This prerendering can be done offline and then only the binary blob be uploaded to the embedded system or it can be used on-demand if there is resourses and a need for that.
+This prerendering can be done offline and then only the binary blob be uploaded to the embedded system or it can be used on-demand if there is resources and a need for that.

 The binary format starts with a preamble